Skip to main content

 Why study this course

-As we aim to reach the Welsh Government’s target of a million Welsh speakers by 2050, there has never been a greater demand for graduates who have this understanding.
-The ability to use the Welsh language at a professional level is also extremely attractive to employers, which means that you have a unique opportunity to ensure an interesting and varied career where you can influence modern Wales’ linguistic, cultural and economic future.
+You’ll graduate with a range of professional skills, including collaboration, communication and critical analysis.
+You’ll also be aware of the linguistic and cultural challenges that face multilingual societies in global contexts, and have the ideas and confidence required to solve them.
+The ability to use the Welsh language at a professional level is also extremely attractive to employers, which means that you have a unique opportunity to ensure an interesting and varied career where you can influence the linguistic, cultural, civic and economic future of Wales.

 Subject area: Welsh